eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 **Manufacturer Provenance:** ECA does not provide supply-chain attestation or manufacturer-anchored trust.
 ECA handles runtime attestation for transient instances at the software layer.

-**Real-time Performance Optimization:** The asynchronous design prioritizes security and reliability over minimal latency.
-Preliminary efforts suggest total latency of less than 2 seconds using SAE for VM attestation, which is minimal compared to standard cloud VM startup time.
-Sub-second attestation is not a primary goal, however feedback for secure optimizations are welcomed.
+**Real-time Performance Optimization:** Sub-second attestation is not a design goal.
+The reference implementation achieves ~1.3s protocol execution, which is acceptable for ephemeral compute bootstrap scenarios where typical VM startup times are 10-30 seconds.

 # Integration with Existing Frameworks {#integration-with-existing-frameworks}

 The ECA protocol is designed to complement, not replace, existing identity and attestation systems.
-It acts as a foundational "attestation engine" that fills specific gaps in cross-domain portability and high-assurance bootstrapping for ephemeral workloads.
+It acts as a foundational "attestation engine" that fills specific gaps in cross-domain portability and high-assurance bootstrapping for both ephemeral and long-running workloads.
 Its role is to provide a verifiable, portable proof of identity that can be consumed by a wide range of higher-level identity frameworks and certificate issuance protocols, as illustrated below.

 ~~~
-┌─────────────────┐  ┌──────────────────   ┌──────────────────┐
+┌─────────────────┐  ┌──────────────────┐   ┌──────────────────┐
 │   Ephemeral     │  │   Identity &     │  │   Certificate    │
 │   Compute       │  │   Access         │  │   Authority      │
 │   Environment   │  │   Management     │  │   Ecosystems     │